Julie Laurberg: Women's rights

 Laurberg was also active in women's rights.
 She was a member of the Danish Women's Society (Dansk Kvindesamfund) and, in 1920, a founding member of the Women's Dwellings Association (Kvindernes Boligselskab).
 She also gave support to the role of women in photography which was becoming a popular profession for women at the time.
 Those working in her large photographic business were nearly all women.

+The association constructed a building with 150 small dwellings for single, self-supporting women at Østerbrogade 85 in Copenhagen.
+The building was given the name Clara Raphael's House after the eponymous protagonist of Mathilde Fibiger's debut novel.